 Photo from Werwin15

 However, no one can save for your retirement but you.
-Not your children, and certainly not the government.
+Not your children, not the government.
 In fact, saving for your own retirement is a gift to your children.

-After you’ve got your fully-funded Emergency Fund, after you’ve started saving 15 percent of your income towards retirement, and after you’ve started investing in your kids’ education, then you should start throwing all extra money towards paying off your home early.
+After you’ve got your fully-funded Emergency Fund, after you’ve started saving 15 percent of your income towards retirement, and after you’ve started investing in your kids’ education, then it’s a good idea to throw all extra money towards paying off your home early.

 Another plan, if you love the taste of being debt-free so much you can’t imagine signing on for debt again (even if it is a mortgage), is to save up 100 percent for a house.
 Yep, a house paid for in cash.
-Read up on how Crystal of Money Saving Mom did it.
+Read how Crystal did it.

 Photo from Shutterstock

-The journey through the Baby Steps isn’t an easy one; the character built during the years of sacrifice usually mean that by the time you get to Step 7, your idea of what you’d do with all this disposable income has changed.
-Dave frequently says that after awhile, lobster tastes like soap.
+This journey isn’t easy; the character built during the years of sacrifice usually mean that by the time you get to the big goal, your idea of what you’d do with all this disposable income has changed.

 So what would you do?